Built by a clarinetist. Tested in the practice room.

 Tone stability monitoring

 Track how your tone changes during long passages.
 See when fatigue kicks in and pitch starts drifting.
-See how many reps you can nail before it falls apart.
+Know exactly how many times you can nail a passage before recovery.

 Articulation feedback

-Session feedback on attack sharpness and clarity.
-Improve tongue placement and release precision between lessons.
+Real-time feedback on attack sharpness and clarity.
+Improve tongue placement and release precision without waiting for your next lesson.

 Daily practice plans